qualityshepherd/brine/posts/of_yarn_and_bone.md

 At the end of each session, go around the table and reflect on each of the characters in turn.
 Have they earned a new `Name` (up to six)—or let an old one go?
 You may also reflect on how the story or the world has changed.

-- Have your `Names` changed, or has a new one been claimed?
+- Have any of your `Names` changed, faded, or taken on new meaning?
-- Did your deeds honor your `Names`, or defy them?
+- Did your actions honor your `Names`—or twist them into something else?
-- How does the world see you now?
+- Does the world speak differently about you now?

 When it feels right, grant your character a new `Name`, or let one be forgotten.